-Now working as a C4C Ambassador, England and Surrey cricketer, Ebony-Jewel Rainford-Brent, tells us the role that C4C has played in her life (Ebony now enjoys working for The Lord's Taverners):
+Former England and Surrey cricketer, Ebony-Jewel Rainford-Brent, tells us the role that C4C has played in her life (Ebony now enjoys working for The Lord's Taverners):

 Can you please introduce yourself?